ChristophSheep/christophreif.github.io/cel.md

 # Draft of (i/o) cell paradigm

-Following sentences define the paradigm of so called cells:
+Following sentences define the paradigm of so called cells.

+Each cell is ...

- * Each cell is independent
+ * is independent
- * Each cell is simple and stupid
+ * is simple and stupid
- * Each cell does not know that there are other cells
+ * does not know that there are other cells
- * Each cell has no side effects
+ * has no side effects
- * Each cell has its own memory
+ * has its own memory
- * Each cell has 0 to N inputs
+ * has 0 to N inputs
- * Each cell has 0 to 1 outputs (or M outputs)
+ * has 0 to 1 outputs (or M outputs)
- * Each cell calculates the output from the inputs
+ * calculates the output from the inputs
- * Each cell runs parallel, but concurrent to other cells
+ * runs parallel, but concurrent to other cells
- * Each cell has 0 to N in connections to other cells
+ * has 0 to N in connections to other cells
- * Each cell has 0 to M output connections to other cells
+ * has 0 to M output connections to other cells

 There are a huge amount of cells that are connected together.